MerjenWeb/js-quiz-app/README.md

 2. Open the index.html file in your web browser.

 Features:
--Choose quiz difficulty level: easy, medium, or hard.
+ - Choose quiz difficulty level: easy, medium, or hard.
--Get immediate feedback on selected answers.
+ - Get immediate feedback on selected answers.
--Track the number of correct answers.
+ - Track the number of correct answers.
--Responsive design for various screen sizes.
+ - Responsive design for various screen sizes.

 Technologies Used:
--JavaScript
+ - JavaScript
--HTML
+ - HTML
--CSS
+ - CSS

 Usage:
 Upon opening the app, you will see a welcome message and a "Go" button.